threestudio-project/threestudio/README.md

 ```
 @Misc{threestudio2023,
-  author =       {Yuan-Chen Guo and Ying-Tian Liu and Chen Wang and Zi-Xin Zou and Guan Luo and Chia-Hao Chen and Yan-Pei Cao and Song-Hai Zhang},
+  author =       {Yuan-Chen Guo and Ying-Tian Liu and Ruizhi Shao and Christian Laforte and Vikram Voleti and Guan Luo and Chia-Hao Chen and Zi-Xin Zou and Chen Wang and Yan-Pei Cao and Song-Hai Zhang},
   title =        {threestudio: A unified framework for 3D content generation},
   howpublished = {\url{https://github.com/threestudio-project/threestudio}},
   year =         {2023}